Mind the Gap: Optimal and Equitable Encouragement Policies: Case Studies

-Again, we caution that this analysis is an exploratory exercise to illustrate the relevance of the methods.
-Future work will use proprietary data for a higher-fidelity empirical study.

-\paragraph{Analysis} Next in \Cref{fig:desc} we provide descriptive information illustrating heterogeneity (including by protected attribute) in adherence and effectiveness.
-We observe wide variation in judges assigning supervised release beyond the recommendation.
-We use logistic regression to estimate outcome models and treatment response models.
-The first figure shows estimates of the causal effect for different groups, by gender (similar heterogeneity for race).
-The outcome is failure to appear, so negative scores are beneficial.
-The second figure illustrates the difference in responsiveness: how much more likely decision-makers are to assign treatment when there is vs. isn't an algorithmic recommendation to do so.
-The last figure plots a logistic regression of the lift in responsiveness on the causal effect $\tau(x,a) = \mu_1(x,a)-\mu_0(x,a)$.
-We observe disparities in how responsive decision-makers are conditional on the same treatment effect efficacy.
-This is importantly not a claim of animus because decision-makers didn't have access to causal effect estimates.
+In descriptive diagnostics included in \Cref{apx-psa}, we compare the heterogeneity in treatment effects and responsiveness.
+We find estimated heterogeneity in treatment efficacy and compliance, as well as group-level differences in distributions.
+We also observe disparities in how responsive decision-makers are to recommendation, conditional on the same treatment effect efficacy.
+This is importantly not a claim of animus because decision-makers didn’t have access to causal effect estimates.
 Nonetheless, disparities persist.

-In \Cref{fig:objconstr} we highlight results from constrained policy optimization.
-The first two plots in each set illustrate the objective function value and $A=a$ average treatment cost, respectively; for $A$ being race (nonwhite/white) or gender (female/male), respectively.
-We use costs of $100$ for $Y=1$ (failure to appear, $0$ for $Y=0$, and $20$ when $T=1$ (set arbitrarily).
-On the x-axis we plot the penalty $\lambda$ that we use to assess the solutions of \Cref{prop-threshold-takeup-constraints}.
-The vertical dashed line indicates the solution achieving $\epsilon = 0$, i.e. parity in treatment take-up.
-Near-optimal policies that reduce treatment disparity can be of interest due to advocacy concerns about how the expansion of supervised release could increase the surveillance of already surveillance-burdened marginalized populations.
-We see that indeed, for race, surveillance-parity constrained policies can substantially reduce disparities for nonwhites while not increasing surveillance on whites that much: the red line decreases significantly at low increase to the blue line (and low increases to the objective value).
-On the other hand, for gender, the opportunity for improvement in surveillance disparity is much smaller.
-See the appendix for further experiments and computational details.
+In \Cref{fig:objconstr}, we highlight results from constrained policy optimization.
+The first two plots in each set illustrate the local scalarized score $100\,\E[Y(\pi)] + 20\,\E[T(\pi)]$ and the group-$A=a$ treatment rate for $A=$ race (nonwhite/white) and gender (female/male), respectively.
+This scalarization is specific to the supervised-release application.
+On the x-axis, we plot the penalty $\lambda$ that we use to assess the solutions of \Cref{prop-threshold-treatment-parity}.
+The vertical dashed line indicates the solution achieving $\epsilon = 0$, i.e., parity in treatment takeup.
+Near-optimal policies that reduce treatment disparity can be of interest given advocacy concerns about how the expansion of supervised release could increase the surveillance of already surveillance-burdened marginalized populations.
+We see that, indeed, for race, surveillance parity--constrained policies can substantially reduce disparities for nonwhite defendants while not increasing surveillance on white defendants that much: The red line decreases significantly with a low increase of the blue line (and low increases to the local scalarized score).
+On the other hand, for gender, the opportunity for improvement in the surveillance disparity is much smaller.